Upcoming Military Medical Events

 MMID features panel discussions and podium presentations and allows attendees to meet one-on-one with military medicine subject matter experts from all three branches to discuss medical topics related to military operations.
 Attendees can ask questions about proposal submissions and requirements, pitch ideas, obtain clarification on preferred research approaches and receive immediate feedback on feasibility.

-Although MMID is not a Vendor Day, there will be exhibitor opportunities for local companies seeking military medical development partners to showcase their technologies.
+There will be exhibitor opportunities for companies to showcase their dual-use (military and civilian) medical technologies.
 Sponsorships are also available.
 If you’re interested in participating as an exhibitor or learning more about the various levels and benefits of sponsorship, please contact us by email at derek@velocitytx.org

 CRADA with the Military